ayushjpeg/Tasks/Readme.md

 `.github/workflows/deploy.yml` targets your existing self-hosted Linux runner (same labels as the CCTV workflow).
 It builds the Docker image on each push to `main`, replaces the running container, and injects secrets such as `TZ` if needed.

+## Unified backend

+The shared FastAPI backend that will eventually connect Tasks, Food, Gym, and CCTV now lives in `backend/`.
+It exposes REST endpoints plus media upload routes and ships with Alembic migrations + Docker assets.
+See `backend/README.md` for setup instructions.

 This application is still in development